cartoon-battle/cartoon-battle.github.io/farming.md

 ## How can I know if it works?

 You will see a history of everything the bot does on this page.

+## Will I be banned for using this?

+Dunno, I’m not the one that gives the bans.
+Ask Kong.